Kronter/andre-portfolio/src/content/projects/helping-hands.md

 **​Responsibilities:**

 ◦ ***General Designer:***
-I was in charge of the whole game design for this game.
+[INDENT]I was in charge of the whole game design for this game.[/INDENT]

 ◦ ***Gameplay Programmer:***
-I was part of a three-person programming team, my main focus of gameplay was the stealth mechanics.
+[INDENT]I was part of a three-person programming team, my main focus of gameplay was the stealth mechanics.[/INDENT]

 ◦ ***Shader Programmer:***
-As our artists wanted a particular style, I was in charge of making the cel shading, snow effects (through shaders).
+[INDENT]As our artists wanted a particular style, I was in charge of making the cel shading, snow effects (through shaders).[/INDENT]